Annie Jeffrey Volunteers donate $4,000 for Game Ready System

 “On behalf of the staff and Board of Directors, we would like to thank the Volunteers for all they have done.
 What a milestone this is for the Volunteers and our facility”, said Joe Lohrman, CEO, Annie Jeffrey Health Center.

 “The organization is a great group of ladies that give their time and labor to the communities!
 They operate a Thrift Shop in the community of Osceola and have it open over 900 hours a year.
 They always have a smile and kind word for anyone that may venture in!
-The shop does a great business and over the past 19 years has been able to donate over $100,000.00 to the Annie Jeffrey Memorial County Health Center for the purchase of needed equipment!
+The shop does a great business and over the past 22 years has been able to donate almost $110,000.00 to the Annie Jeffrey Memorial County Health Center for the purchase of needed equipment!
 That alone is an amazing feat considering most of the items in the shop sell for pennies on the dollar!

 The Volunteers are also on hand to help with community projects, such as our local Easter Egg hunt held each year at our nursing home.
 The Volunteers assist the residents in filling the eggs with candy and catch up on the local happenings as they complete their task!
 It is a labor of love and enjoyed by all!
 They also help with the annual health fair, hold bake sales, help with the health center's golf tournament and any other community project that may need assistance!